anoopsarkar/nlp-class/index.md

 while at the other end of the line your words are spoken in Chinese.
 Imagine a computer animated representation of yourself speaking fluently what you have written in an email.
-Imagine automatically uncovering protein/drug interactions in terabytes of medical abstracts.
+Imagine automatically uncovering protein/drug interactions in petabytes of medical abstracts.
 Imagine feeding a computer an ancient script that no living person can read, then listening as the computer reads aloud in this dead language.
 Natural Language Processing is the automatic